cosmicpotato137/Glados/README.md

 - Alignment: How heavily to weight the alignemnt of partiles.
 - Bounds: The bounding box of the particle system.

-- Batch renderer
+### Batch renderer

-- Particle class with ImGui widgets
-- KdTree
+### KdTree

 ## Results

-The boids that I experimented with as a part of the project worked out really well.
+The boids that I experimented with as a part of the project worked out well.
 The ammount of time I spent setting everything up, limmited how creative I was able to be with the particle systems themselves, but what I have now behaves exactly as exptected.
 With the addition of the kd-tree, I am able to simulate 400 boid particles at around 20fps.